Friends In the Netherlands

 Heavy, 15 seconds for "Bombs away" over Berlin, Germany.

 AF# 41-29416 Crashed near Malz, SchweinerhÃ¼tte, 5 miles NorthEast of Oranienburg,

 There was a request for more information and I have posted below passages from "Attlebridge Arsenal" and "Attlebridge Diaries" concerning that first mission flown by thee 466th.
 Lou Loevsky was a good friend to many of us and I remember him speaking of his pilot, William Terry with the greatest regard.
 (BC)

 We want to express our gratitude for the people in Europe who are watching over our honored lost airmen and for preserving the memory of their lives and service.
 They truly understand that Freedom is not free.

 ATTLEBRIDGE DIARIES & ATTLEBRIDGE ARSENAL Accounts of Incident

 The American Air Bases were named for the closest village with a railroad station.
 The Village of Attlebridge is 6 miles from the base and the airmen spent most of their off duty time in the village of Weston-Longville located next to the airfield.

 If you are planning to visit and you want to see the air base, prior arrangements need to be made before arriving.
 Paul and Eileen Hindle are our BGA contacts who live close by.
 Paul gives guided tours in his restored American Military Jeep and has access to most of the old airbase.
 He and wife, Eileen are a wealth of information- kind of like having Alistair Cook as your guide.
+Please generously pay them for their time and gasoline & take them to lunch!
 E-mail them at: